 - In J. R. R. Tolkien's Middle-earth, the members of the Half-elven family descended from Lúthien get the cosmic choice to which kind they want to belong, leading to (im)mortality and a different fate after death.
 Arwen from The Lord of the Rings, and before her her uncle Elros, choose humanity and mortality.
 Their ancestor Lúthien was Elven, but got a once-only cosmic exception to have a mortal fate to be with her human lover Beren, before and after death.

-- 7 of 9 encountered this trope in Star Trek: Voyager - she hurt her hand while working and was upset with the fact the supressing the Borg nanotechnology removed her Healing Factor.
+- 7 of 9 hurt her hand while working and was upset with the fact that supressing the Borg nanotechnology removed her Healing Factor.

-- Who then turns around and does this to his son q (yes, lower-case) in Star Trek: Voyager.
-Unlike the above example, it's less of a punishment and more of a disguised lesson.
+- Q once made his son q (yes, lower-case) mortal and dumps him on Voyager.
+It's less of a punishment and more of a disguised lesson.

 - On Angel according to the Shanshu Prophesy, the Vampire with a Soul will eventually be rewarded by dying - which is to say, he'll be rewarded by becoming human, and thus being allowed to die as a human.